how to find us

 Please familiarise yourself with the site map further down this page.
 Please take note where you will be camping, where you need to park / where to drive and finally where the entrance into the festival area is.

-Please aim to arrive between 10am and 3pm on the Friday.
-You will be met by a team member at the entrance to the camping field where you will register your arrival and collect wrist bands.
-Please then follow the darker blue arrows through the camping and parking fields to the area for campervans.
+Please aim to arrive between 10am and 3pm on Friday.
+You will be met by a team member at the entrance to the camping field where you will collect wrist bands.
+Please then follow the darker blue arrows through the camping and parking fields to the area for campervans / caravans.

-Please can you have completely vacated your pitch by 11am the following morning to make room for Saturday-only people and be on your way by midday.
+Please can you have completely vacated your pitch by 11am the following morning to make room for Saturday-only people and have departed by 11:30am.

-Camping arrival details as above only there will be no one handing out wristbands on arrival.
-Please arrive between 9:30am and midday, get pitched up and collect your wrist bands from the bar tent.
+Arrival instructions as above for full weekend campers, only there will be no one handing out wristbands on arrival.
+Please arrive between 9:30am and midday, get pitched up and collect your wrist bands from the merch stall in the seating tent.

-Please follow the darker blue arrows straight into the parking field to park up and then collect wrist bands from the bar tent.
+Please follow the darker blue arrows straight into the parking field to park up and then collect wrist bands from the merch stall in the seating tent.
 Please arrive between 9:30am and midday.
-Kids activities start from 9:30am with DJs on from 10am.

 Kids Safety

-Finally and perhaps the greatest risk, there is potential for injury around the bouncy castle and inflatable slide which we would stress are unsupervised.
-There were a couple of bumps last time and we wish to be clear that children use these at their own risk.
+- Finally and perhaps the greatest risk, there is potential for injury around the bouncy castles and the inflatable slide which we would stress are NOT fully supervised.

 It is highly preferable if parents supervise their kids when they’re using these facilities.
-Given that in reality this won’t always be the case, we politely request that you clearly brief your kids on usage guidelines ahead of them being set loose!
-No shoes, nothing sharp and no food or drink on either inflatable.
+Given that in reality this won’t always be the case, we politely request that you VERY CLEARLY brief your kids on usage guidelines ahead of them being set loose!
+No shoes, nothing sharp and no food or drink on inflatables.
+Strictly no climbing the walls or on top.
+These rules, together maximum numbers and age limits will be displayed on signage for reference.
 Please wait your turn to avoid either inflatable getting too busy.
-Please be mindful of other children – take care around younger kids on the bouncy castle and please don’t start sliding down the slide until any kids at the bottom are out of the way.
+Please be mindful of other children and please don’t start sliding down the slide until any kids at the bottom are out of the way.
+If the rules are repeatedly ignored we will have no choice but to deflate the inflatables for safety reasons.

 It is generally going to be a safe environment but this is a private friends event and your kids are your responsibility both with respect of their safety and the safety of others.
 You checked a box when signing up waiving the organisers from any liability in the event of property damage, property theft, or for personal injury, disability or death.
 We’re just gently reminding you here of this ahead of the event as whilst the waiver covers everything, the greatest risk feels like it’s around kids.